Big Bash League: Melbourne Derby

 The Melbourne Derby takes place between the two Melbourne based teams, the Melbourne Renegades and the Melbourne Stars.
 This derby is similar in nature to the Sydney Smash as the cores of both teams come from the Victoria cricket team and has been happening since the inaugural season of the competition.
 In BBL05 the game drew the largest crowd for a Big Bash game with 80,883 fans attending the game at the MCG.

 Perth Scorchers - Sydney Sixers

 The Scorchers/Sixers rivalry has developed over the competition's 12 seasons due to their unparalleled success.
 The Scorchers have won the title five times and Sixers have claimed the trophy three times.
-No other team has been champions more than once.
 The Scorchers and the Sixers have both been runners up three times.
 They've met in the final on five occasions.
 The Scorchers have won three of those encounters and the Sixers two.

 Tournament season and results

-The Perth Scorchers have won 5 titles in the 2013–14, 2014–15, and 2016–17, 2021–22, 2022–23 seasons and the Sydney Sixers in the 2011–12, 2019–20, and 2020–21 seasons.
+Perth Scorchers have won five titles and Sydney Sixers three.
 Both of these teams have won the title in consecutive seasons.

 The Scorchers have reached the final of the tournament eight times.
-Out of the eight teams in the tournament, six have won the title at least once.
-Only two other teams (the Hobart Hurricanes and Melbourne Stars) have reached the final at least twice The other four teams which have won the title once are the Brisbane Heat in the second season (2012–13), the Sydney Thunder in (2015–16), the Adelaide Strikers in (2017–18), and the Melbourne Renegades in (2018–19).
+Out of the eight teams in the tournament, everyone but the Melbourne Stars have won the title at least once.

 The WACA Ground has hosted the final on four occasions, the most of any venue.